What makes us different

-Hello, my name is Kaitlyn Lackey and I'm so excited that you've chosen me to provide integrative and natural therapies for your animal.
+Hello, my name is Kaitlyn Lackey and I'm so excited that you've chosen me to provide integrative care for you and your four legged family members.

 I fell in love with horses at an early age.
 As a teenager, my mom took me for riding lessons at age 9 and continued to take me up through high school.
 I wasn't able to attend many shows, nor was I very talented to start out with, but I loved it and refused to give up and have been riding ever since.
 I initially thought I'd grow up to be a horse trainer.